trbKnl/oidc-authorization-code-example/README.md

 The repostitory contains a client application called `client.py`.
 Its a FastAPI webapplication that:

-- Logs users in with an identity provider you configured yourself (see ref)
+- Logs users in with an identity provider you configured yourself
 - After log in, users can try access a protected resource (an ascii banana), after succesfull authorization the result is displayed on screen

 Start the client with:  `python3 -m uvicorn client:app --reload --log-level debug`